 2.5 years before the opening, the Ubostad Brothers (the main investors) invited me for a coffee, where they showed me some computer-made images.
 I fell in love right away, and thought to myself that this was a chance I’d be stupid not to take—I mean, how many times do you get a chance like this?
 The day after the meeting I started working on the menu, and worked very slowly from day one, testing different ingredients, writing down ideas, finding new producers, convincing fishermen to take care of bycatch instead of throwing it all away, and speaking with marine biologists about new and unused ingredients and produces that might be interesting.

 Your produce is as ‘regional’ as it gets.
 What sort of challenges or creative opportunities arise when your cooking is dependent on what naturally occurs in your surroundings?

 It can be challenging, of course.
-The opportunities are great since we often buy directly from a fisherman, and that enables us to control the quality or ageing process on different fish.
-You know that it’s caught that day, whereas if we buy from a big company it’s more difficult to know exactly how old the fish you get delivered is.
+The opportunities are great since we often buy directly from a fisherman, and that enables us to control the quality or ageing process of different fish.
+You know that it’s caught that day, whereas if we buy from a big company, it’s more difficult to know exactly how old the fish you get delivered is.
 We also have our own live storage for crustaceans and molluscs.
-For me, it is important for quality-control that all shellfish and crustaceans come alive to Under – that’s one of my rules.
+For me, it is important for quality control that all shellfish and crustaceans come alive to Under – that’s one of my rules.

 How do your processes in the kitchen change when you’re foraging and catching the food yourself?

-Our fish are caught by fishermen on local boats or on our own boat when fishing for langoustine.
-All the langoustine we don’t use get sold to the rest of Norway and some is also shipped abroad alive.
+Our fish are caught by fishermen on local boats or on our boat when fishing for langoustine.
+All the langoustine we don’t use get sold to the rest of Norway and some are also shipped abroad alive.